 The Financial Conduct Authority (the FSA, as was) has, in effect, banned these schemes.
 Lenders have thus consigned them to the scrap heap in an effort to promote what’s now accepted as more prudent lending.

-It has left the small business owner and contractor with a problem, though.
-Many have had to put plans of owning a home on ice.
+But the decision to withdraw self-cert has left small business owners and contractors with a problem.
+Many independent professionals have had to put plans of owning a home on ice.
 Especially those who were looking to remortgage upon reaching the end of their initial low interest rate.

 Their affordability is now subject to traditional income assessment criteria.
 For most self-employed, that means providing two to three years’ accounts.